jerome-urbain/SotMUS25/docs/02_docker.md

 ### <span style="color:#66C3FF">Docker exec<span>
 This command allows you to run a command inside a running container.
 It provides a way to execute commands in an already running container without the need to start a new shell session.

-If we want to access a bash terminal in the previous postgis container, we can run:
+If we want to access a bash terminal in the previous PostGIS container, we can run:

 ```bash
 docker exec -it postgis_sotm bash